Tragic faces of the deadly US flu outbreak

 Nico Mallozzi started feeling sick before participating in The Cup North American Championship hockey tournament in Buffalo, New York.

-The 10-year-old from New Canaan, Conn., reportedly left the tournament early, and was later rushed to a hospital, where he died on Jan.
+The 10-year-old from New Canaan, Connecticut, reportedly left the tournament early, and was later rushed to a hospital, where he died on Jan.
 13.

 The fourth-grader's death was a result of “Flu type B that was complicated by pneumonia,” a medical examiner confirmed to Fox 61 two days after the boy's death.